rivetron/tether/README.md

 - Inspired by **Go best practices** and **clean architecture principles**
 - Built for developers who value **maintainable** and **scalable** code
-- Named **Helix** for its spiral structure that represents growth and evolution
+- Named **Tether** for its spiral structure that represents growth and evolution
 - Made with ❤️ to accelerate Go development and reduce boilerplate